 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s The Old Dark House 1963 Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That concludes The Old Dark House 1963 blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:

 The Old Dark House (1963) Blu-ray Review